hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 };
 ```

-This method can be used to initialize context with logged-in information obtained via `saveStorageStateToFile(file)` or via `currentStorageState()` methods available on the PlaywrightFluent instance.
+This method can be used to initialize context with logged-in information obtained via `saveStorageStateTo(file)` or via `currentStorageState()` methods available on the PlaywrightFluent instance.

 Example: